rse/stmux/README.md

 This utility is primarily intended to be used from within a `package.json` `script` to easily side-by-side run various NPM-based commands in a Node.js build-time environment.
-Sample `package.json` entries from a top-level NPM-based project follows, which on `npm run dev` allows one to conveniently run the commands of two sub-projects.
+Sample `package.json` entries from a top-level NPM-based project follow, which on `npm run dev` allows one to conveniently run the commands of two sub-projects.
 First, the build-time of the frontend user interface (UI) project.
 Second, the build-time of the backend server (SV) project.
 Third, the